How can we help you…

 The Coca-Cola First Generation Scholarship is not a scholarship that has an application.
 The Coca-Cola Foundation (which is a different entity from the Coca-Cola Scholars Foundation) provides funds to a number of colleges each year to award grants through the financial aid process.
 We advise contacting the colleges to which you will submit financial aid documents in order to learn if they are a recipient of these funds.

 The Coca-Cola Scholars Program scholarship is an achievement-based scholarship.
 Applicants are evaluated on leadership, academics, and service.
 Although we ask applicants to provide income and ethnicity information, it is used only for reporting purposes.

 Looking for answers to broader questions about our program?
 You'll find them here.

 To celebrate Coca-Cola’s centennial in 1986, The Coca-Cola Company and Coca-Cola bottlers came together to fund the Coca-Cola Scholars Foundation.
-This commitment to education enables the Foundation to support over 1,400 college students each year, with annual scholarships of $3.4 million through two nationally recognized programs on behalf of the Coca-Cola System.
+This commitment to education enables the Foundation to support over 1,400 college students each year, with annual scholarships of $3.4 million through three nationally recognized programs on behalf of the Coca-Cola system.

 CCSF awards funding through three scholarship programs each year:

-- Coca-Cola Scholars Scholarship – High school seniors with a minimum 3.0 unweighted GPA may apply on our website in August of their senior year until the October 31 deadline.
+- Coca-Cola Scholars Program Scholarship – High school seniors with a minimum 3.0 unweighted GPA may apply on our website in August of their senior year until the October 2 deadline.
 150 Coca-Cola Scholars are selected each year to receive this $20,000 scholarship.

 - Coca-Cola Community College Academic Team – 50 Gold $1,500, 50 Silver $1,250 and 50 Bronze $1,000 scholarships.
 Current students at two-year community colleges may apply between October 1 and December 2.
 This scholarship is administered by Phi Theta Kappa, and application details can be found on their website, www.ptk.org.